Activity note: Hotel check-in from 3:00 p.m.

 Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table to register with the program staff, to get your welcome packet containing your name-tag, up-to-date schedule and other important information, and to confirm the time and location of the Orientation session.
 If you arrive late, please ask for your packet at the front desk when you check in.
 Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the program theme, the up-to-date daily schedule and any changes, discuss safety guidelines, emergency procedures, roles and responsibilities, and answer any questions you may have.
 Transportation for program-related activities will be via motorcoach unless specified otherwise.
 Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

-Dinner: At the hotel, enjoy a plated meal or buffet with selection of entrées plus coffee, tea, water; other beverages available for purchase.
+Dinner: At the hotel, enjoy a plated meal or buffet with selection of entrées plus coffee, tea, water (other beverages may be available for purchase.)

-Evening: At leisure.
-Take the rest of the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.
+Evening: Take the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.

-Activity note: Getting on/off motorcoach; walking several blocks over varied terrain in Old Town; standing at National Hispanic Cultural Center.
+Activity note: Getting on/off motorcoach; walking several blocks over varied terrain in Old Town

 Morning: At the hotel, we will begin with an expert-led presentation on New Mexico’s fascinating history.
-From the earliest Paleo-Indians to the Spanish conquistadors and American merchants who followed, New Mexico has been at the crossroads of history.
-Continue to learn about the history of the area with field trips to the National Hispanic Cultural Center and Old Town. .We will then proceed to Old Town, which has been the focal point of community life since Albuquerque was founded in 1706.
+From the earliest Paleo-Indians to the Spanish conquistadors and American merchants who followed, New Mexico has been at the crossroads of history. .We will then proceed to Old Town, which has been the focal point of community life since Albuquerque was founded in 1706.
 With a local expert, we will take a leisurely stroll around Old Town and learn the history of the historic adobe buildings that surround the central plaza, including San Felipe de Neri Church, which dates back to 1793.
 The city's settlers built their homes, shops and government offices here; many of these have been converted into the restaurants, art galleries and shops that we see today.

 Lunch: At a selected restaurant, enjoy plated meal featuring local cuisine with a selection of entrées, plus coffee, tea, water; other beverages available for purchase.